uwdata/draco/README.md

     * translates the output from the clingo ASP solver to Vega-Lite
     * Runs a learning to rank method on results of perception experiments
 * UI tools to create annotated datasets of pairs of visualizations, look at the recommendations, and to explore large datasets of example visualizations.
-* An online editor to use the Draco model in the browser.
-For this, we compiled clingo to WebAssembly.
 * Notebooks to analyze the results

 ## Installation